adam10603/BeamNG-Advanced-Steering/README.md

 Go to ***UI Apps*** in the top menu in-game, click ***Add app*** and look for ***Arcade Steering Config***.
 This widget will let you tweak the settings on the fly.

 Click the link above for a full breakdown of each setting in the app.

-## Version History 📃

-* v1.0
-  * Initial release
-* v2.0
-  * Big chungus of an update
-  * Works with 0.26 and up
-  * No longer requires modifying game files, it's packaged like a standard mod
-  * Added a UI app for tweaking settings on the fly
-  * Major changes to the steering limit logic
-  * Offroad steering has been improved (wasn't even considered previously)
-  * Numerous improvements and tweaks to basically everything
-* v2.0.2
-  * Fixed a small bug in the steering logic when switching directions
-  * Fixed a small bug in the UI app